ricketytoc/tp/docs/DeveloperGuide.md

 1. User requests to sort the displayed list based on an attribute.
 1. EmployeeManager displays the sorted list based on the specified attribute.

-</br>Use case ends.
+Use case ends.

 **Extensions**

 * 1a.
 The user enters an invalid attribute.
     * 1a1.
 EmployeeManager shows an error message.

       Use case ends.

 * 1b.
 The user enters multiple attributes.
     * 1b1.
 EmployeeManager shows an error message.

       Use case ends.

 **Use case: UC9 - Export data file**